Are Color Warehouse Labels More Effective?

 Improving Effectiveness with Color Rack Labels

-“In a warehouse environment, the use of color can play a significant role in a label’s effectiveness,” said Kurt Wagner, an ID Label production design engineer.
+“In a warehouse environment, the use of color can play a significant role in a label’s effectiveness,” said Troy Sass, ID Label’s production engineer manager.

 First, the right use of color makes a label stand out so it’s easier for workers to see from a distance,” he said.
 “In addition, an integrated system of colored barcode labels actually aids in improving processes for slotting, picking and overall inventory management.”